1. Get some exercise

 4. Ditch the screens at least 30-minutes before bedtime

-The blue-light of your TV and gadget screens interferes with melatonin production, part of your brain’s natural, biochemical sleep process.
+The blue light of your TV and gadget screens interferes with melatonin production, part of your brain’s natural, biochemical sleep process.
 While those “night-mode screens” may claim they’re safe, the verdict is still out.

 Good “sleep hygiene” includes winding down without screens for at least 30-minutes before you want to fall asleep.
-If you want to go a step further, migrate back to the old-school alarm clock and keep the phone out of your room entirely.
+If you go a step further, migrate back to the old-school alarm clock and keep the phone out of your room entirely.

 5. Eat well

 A healthy diet can support good habits because it reduces the level of stimulants in your system, including sugars and processed foods.
-We recommend looking into an anti-inflammatory diet, which supports healthy sleep and reduces inflammation that can exacerbate other health problems that contribute to sleep loss.
+We recommend looking into an anti-inflammatory diet, which promotes healthy sleep and reduces inflammation that can exacerbate other health problems that contribute to sleep loss.